TransFace++: Rethinking the Face Recognition Paradigm with a Focus on Accuracy, Efficiency, and Security: Proposed Approach

 It is worth mentioning that EHSM explicitly encourages the model to focus on hard samples with less information.
-In order to minimize the objective $\mathcal{L}_{cls}$, the model has to optimize both weight $\eta$ and basic classification loss $\mathcal{L}_{arc}$ during training, which will bring two benefits: (1) Minimizing $\mathcal{L}_{arc}$ can encourage the model to learn better face features from diverse training samples.
-(2) Minimizing the weight $\eta(\widetilde{x})$ (\ie, maximizing the total information $\sum_{i}E(\widetilde{x}_{i})$) will facilitate the model to fully mine feature information contained in each face patch, especially some less-attended face cues (\eg, nose, lip, and jaw), which significantly enhances the feature representation power of each local token.
-In this way, even if some important face patches are destroyed, the model can also make full use of the remaining face cues to generalize the global token, leading to a more stable prediction.
+In order to minimize the objective $\mathcal{L}_{cls}^{trans}$, the model has to optimize both the weight $\eta$ and the loss of basic classification $\mathcal{L}_{arc}$ during training, which will bring two benefits: (1) Minimizing $\mathcal{L}_{arc}$ can encourage the model to learn better facial features from diverse training samples.
+(2) Minimizing the weight $\eta(\widetilde{x})$ (\emph{i.e.}, maximizing the total information $\sum_{i}E(\widetilde{x}_{i})$) will facilitate the model to fully mine feature information contained in each face patch, especially some less-attended facial cues (\emph{e.g.}, nose, lip, and jaw), which significantly enhances the feature representation power of each local token.
+In this way, even if some important face patches are destroyed, the model can also make full use of the remaining facial cues to generalize the global token, leading to a more stable prediction.